-All of the above subtly or not-so-subtly contribute to the kind of anti-Asian racism that allows for events like Tuesday’s racially-motivated massacre.
+All of the above subtly or not-so-subtly contribute to xenophobia and the escalation of anti-Asian hate crimes across the country.

 Obviously, all of the above also contribute to more casual acts of racial injustice, like cultural appropriation in the beauty and wellness spaces — but again, the industry cannot effectively address the cultural appropriation of Eastern medicine until it addresses its own role in creating the conditions that locked people of color out of the industry and allowed white founders to take over.

 We — and by “we,” I mean all of us in the beauty industry; reporters, editors, founders, marketers, social media influencers, consumers — have to ask ourselves the hard questions: How have we made it easier for white founders to launch companies based on Eastern practices than for Asian founders to do so?
 (In Estée Laudry’s post about the cultural appropriation of gua sha, it originally tagged only four Asian-owned gua sha brands.
 Four.
 I can name 15 white-owned companies that carry gua sha crystals off the top of my head.
 Why is that?
 How have I contributed to that?)
 How has positioning the Western perspective as truth and everything else as bullshit pushed people from other cultural backgrounds out of the beauty space?
 How have we created an inhospitable environment for Asian-owned brands and businesses?
 How have we made Eastern practices sound stupid?
 How have we given more credence, capital, and visibility to the white women who claim to “elevate” the philosophy of Eastern medicine than the Asian women who live it?

 The trope of the “white woman wellness founder appropriating ancient Eastern knowledge” did not happen in a silo.